cecilekremer/PoiMixtSS/README.md

-# PoiMixtSS
-Poisson mixture distributions to quantify heterogeneity in disease transmission
+# Poisson mixture distributions to quantify heterogeneity in disease transmission